 Limiting how much time you spend consuming the news can help you avoid feelings of negativity, and keep you focussed and energised.
 Mental health charity Mind recommends taking regular breaks from the news if you’re feeling anxious.

 Restricting the number of news sources you visit can help too, so that you have less places to check.
-Or better yet, you could use your intranet software to build a dashboard that consolidates various informational sources into a single location.
+Or better yet, you could use your company intranet to build a dashboard that consolidates various informational sources into a single location.
 You can add Twitter feeds that pull in important advice and facts from official health bodies; create buttons that link to external government pages; and embed news feeds that summarise the day’s events.
 Segmenting pandemic-related data, and making sure you only check it once or twice a day, will free-up valuable headspace and keep you motivated.

 Create a dedicated COVID-19 page to keep information in one place